enduserrr/webserv/README.md

 ## Todo

-* .php script with POST method
+* DoS protection | OK?
-* DoS protection
+* Text length limit for post | NO!
- * Rew per second limit
+* Text upload doesn't have white space like space or new line. | OK!
-* Text length limit for post
+* Delete fail page